 Checking Voltage and Current on Air/Fuel Ratio Sensor

+Use description for diagnostic courtesy by John Thornton I check Voltage and DC on this Sensor (photo).
 After installed "new" Sensor (from other, but good Camry) these codes P1130 and P1135 returned.
-I don't know «what to do (make) and what to check up?"
+I don't know «what to do (make) and what to check up?".
+After install new Sensor - all is O'k

 Like previous O2 and AF Sensors, the planar AFS has ambient air on one side of the ZrO2 and exhaust gases on the other side.

 The planar AFS has the same detecting range and signal characteristics as the previous cup element.
 But heater element has higher resistance!
 This AFS is not interchangeable with the older, cup element AFS.
-Heater Resistance (at 68 degr.F)=1.8-3.4 Ohm.
+Heater Resistance (at 68 degr.F) = 1.8-3.4 Ohm.
 The heater is imbedded into aluminum oxide.
 When the heater is ON, the aluminum oxide conducts heat directly to the zirconium dioxide layer bring the AFS to operating temperature quickly.

 The heater monitor continuously detects over current or under current condition and set DTC in one trip.